fahmahmood/CV/README.md

 These problems excite me, so I continue to develop my lateral thinking skills in order to better understand and solve them.
 My background in Economics, both at <b>Imperial College London</b>  and at the <b>University of Chicago</b>, equipped me with essential critical thinking skills in a framework that evaluates and tackles issues with an analytical and quantitative approach.

  I enjoy creating systems through code.
-While coding at <b> Makers Academy </b>, I was able to break problems down into small and manageable parts in a structured manner.
-It is only through this structure and the use of logic that I am able to ultimately build [projects](#projects) that I am believe in and am proud of.
+While coding at <b> Makers Academy</b>, I was able to break problems down into small and manageable parts in a structured manner.
+It is only through this structure and the use of logic that I am able to ultimately build [projects](#projects) that I believe in and am proud of.

 #### Adaptability | Working Under Pressure

-I believe that the only way to succeed in environments where some elements are beyond your control is by having a high degree of adaptability.
+I believe that the only way to succeed in new environments is by having a high degree of adaptability.

 Whether it was debugging unexpected errors, or handling delayed ship arrivals, I saw the necessity of being adaptable.
-While working for an off-shore marine services company, <b> Al Jazeera Shipping </b>, my main responsibilities of chartering barges and tugboats involved making decisions under immense pressure of time.
-Delays directly affect costs associated with port fees, storage and repairs of physical assets, and making timely decisions is essential.
+While working for an off-shore marine services company, <b> Al Jazeera Shipping</b>, my main responsibilities of chartering barges and tugboats involved making decisions under immense pressure of time.
+Delays directly affect costs associated with port fees, storage and repairs of physical assets, and make timely decision making essential.

-I find that I gravitate towards challenging environments that encourage innovation.
-My experience at <b> Makers Academy </b> involved redefining the way I learned and adapted to new (programming) languages.
-As someone who loves learning new languages (I learned (Portuguese and French in a year), I learned to adapt to different ways of thinking.
+I find that I gravitate towards environments that challenge me and my limits.
+By challenging my limits, I have become a fast learner, have used this skill to fuel my passion for learning new languages (I learned Portuguese and French in a year).
+So, naturally, my experience at <b> Makers Academy </b> was extremely rewarding and involved redefining the way I learned and adapted to new (programming) languages.

 #### People | Team Work